-Here's some wisdom from J. Lee Grady on how to respond to the gay marriage ruling.
+Here's some wisdom from J. Lee Grady on

 It's official.
 Thanks to the Supreme Court's ruling last week in Obergefell v.
 Hodges, gay marriage has been legalized in this country.
 Same-sex relationships are the new normal.
 The rainbow flag was unfurled on June 26, the White House was illuminated with rainbow colors, and our president tweeted "Love Wins" after the historic ruling.